 Are You Ready?

 So now that you’re raring to get started, where are you going to start?
 Here are a few ideas for you.
-And if you would like more, check out my free printable of 100 Tiny Tasks to Declutter.
 The tasks may be tiny, but the results will feel big!

 - Clean out your makeup drawer.
 This is another drawer that tends to get super cluttered.
 Throw away any makeup that’s past its prime.
 Don’t know when that prime was?
 Check for an expiration date or check out this post that tells you how long your makeup actually lasts.
 I had no idea!

 - Clean out your cabinet of glasses and cups.
 Do you really need 18 plastic cups from your favorite pizza place or set of 12 small glasses?
 You might.
 I don’t know your entertaining habits.
 But if you don’t need them, get rid of them!

 - Clean out your purse.
 Does your purse suddenly feel like it weighs 20 pounds?
-Do a quick clean out.
-Gum wrappers, used tissues, wadded up receipts and loose change can really do a number on a purse.
-Throw away the trash, start a savings jar for your loose coins and scan or track any information from receipts that you need and then shred or recycle.
+Do a quick cleanout.
+Gum wrappers, used tissues, wadded up receipts, and loose change can really do a number on a purse.
+Throw away the trash, start a savings jar for your coins and scan or track any information from receipts that you need and then shred or recycle.
 Your shoulders will thank you for lightening the load!

 So now that you have a plan in place, it’s time to get rid of the clutter and reclaim some brain space.
 Do you notice that you get anxious when your physical space is cluttered?
 Where do you start when it’s time to declutter and organize?
 Leave a comment and let’s help each other kick that anxiety to the curb!